0xVavaldi/gramify/README.md

 --min-length refers to the minimum amount of characters that each word should have.
 Ergo. at least `<int>` characters (Default: 4)
 --max-length refers to the maximum amount of characters that each word should have.
 Ergo. at least `<int>` characters (Default: 32)
---mixed do not make a distinction between upper and lowercase
+--mixed do not make a distinction between upper and lowercase or upper, lowercase and numeric in two different passes --filter make use of the start, mid and end filters to combine and only grab the first element, mid elements, or last element.

 This type of n-gram is more focused on character set boundries.
 Moving from UPPERCASE to lowercase.
 From Digits to lowercase or vice versa.
 This way you're able to take the passwords (assuming a default --min-length of 4):